TetraGrav/react-vscode-portfolio/public/pages/projects.md

 A fundraising platform that utilizes deflationary mechanics & charity initiatives to reallocate funds to underserved pet shelters.
 - Developed a React front-end that integrated into Binance Smart chain using web3.js and other developer tooling.
 - Worked within the community to engage and drive engagement, while coming up with marketing initiatives for outreach and growth.
-- <span style="color:#D04425">Raised over 70,000USD for underserved pet shelters across the U.S.A</span>  🐕
+- <span style="color:#D04425">Raised 70,000USD for underserved pet shelters across the U.S.A</span>  🐕

 &nbsp;